formlio/forml/docs/workflow.rst

 provided decorators or adding a provided mixin class into the class hierarchy.
 More complex entities like for example a *stacked ensembler* need to be implemented as operators from scratch (reusable entities can be maintained centrally as library operators).
-For simple operators (typically single-actor operators) are available convenient decorators under the ``forml.flow.operator.simple`` that make it really easy to create specific instances.
+For simple operators (typically single-actor operators) are available convenient decorators under the ``forml.flow.operator.generic.simple`` that make it really easy to create specific instances.
 More details on the topic of operator development can be found in the :doc:`operator` sections.

 Following is an example of creating simple transformer operator by decorating an user defined actor with the ``simple.Mapper.operator`` decorator::